 This is a tough concept for little kids and even some adults.
 After all, many people would not work if it weren’t for what they receive at the end of the week: a paycheck.

 Although it’s good to encourage students to become intrinsically motivated, it’s also worth noting that extrinsic motivators are important, too.
-Accepting that most of their behavior will be driven by external rewards such as money, grades, prizes, and praise will save your sanity.
+It will save your sanity to accept that external rewards such as money, grades, prizes, and praise will drive most of their behavior.

 When should you consider implementing a classroom reward system?